SDWebImage/libaom-Xcode/README.md

 From v1.0.1, this Carthage and CocoaPods support, disable the architecture specify assembly code, and use the pure C implementation instead.
 This because both the lack support for CocoaPods and Xcode NASM compiler.

-If you want the best performance for specify architecture, use the pre-build static library in `lib` instead.
+If you want the best performance for specify architecture, use the pre-build static library in `lib` from [1.0.0 release](https://github.com/SDWebImage/libaom-Xcode/releases/tag/1.0.0).
 Which use the CMake and NASM with the full assembly optimization.

 ## Installation